adhaamehab/adhaamehab.github.io/about.md

 ---

 Hi,
-I'm currently a Senior Software Engineer [Arqam](arqamfc.com/#team)/[Statsbomb](statsbomb.com)
+I'm a Senior Software Engineer living in Cairo and work at [Statsbomb](statsbomb.com)([Arqam](arqamfc.com/#team)/)

-I'm mainly focused on Data, Stream Processing, Distributed Systems and Machine learning (NLP & CV).
+I'm mainly focused on  Distributed Systems, Data and Stream Processing.

 I learn from open source and I try to payback by doing small contributions.